-Important Questions to Ask Your Vet to Keep Your Pet Healthy
+Keeping Your Pet Healthy: Important Questions to Ask Your Vet

-No two cats are the same, which makes being a cat owner equally rewarding and challenging.
-But no matter the quirks or temperament of your cat, part of your responsibility is to keep her happy and in good health.
-In addition to a balanced, nutritious diet and exercise your vet is an important resource for maintaining good health in your pet.
+No two pets are the same, which makes being a pet owner equally rewarding and challenging.
+No matter the quirks or temperament of your pet, though, part of your responsibility is to keep them happy and in good health.
+In addition to a balanced, nutritious diet and exercise, your vet is an important resource for maintaining good health in your pet.

-Have you noticed changes in your cat's behavior?
-Maybe she has been sneezing more often.
-Is it just seasonal allergies or something more?
-Has your cat gained excess weight?
-She may be eating the wrong type of food or not getting enough exercise.
-There are often certain dietary or environmental reasons for the changes in your cat's behavior that your vet can help you better understand.
+Have you noticed changes in your pet’s behavior?
+Maybe they have been sneezing more often.
+Is it just seasonal allergies, or could it be something else?
+Has your pet gained excess weight recently?
+They may be eating the wrong type of food or not getting enough exercise.
+There are often certain dietary or environmental reasons for the changes in your pet’s behavior, which your vet can help you better understand.

-Finding the, right questions to ask can be the hardest part of speaking with your vet about your pet's health.
-Here are some questions on common cat health conditions to help start the conversation.
+Finding the right questions to ask can be the hardest part of speaking with your vet about your pet's health.
+Here are ten questions on common pet health conditions to help start the conversation.

-- How can I tell if my cat's not feeling well?
+- How can I tell if my pet is not feeling well?

-- What are some ways I can keep my cat healthy at any age?
+- What are some ways I can keep my pet healthy at any age?

-- At what age is my cat considered "senior" and what does that mean for their lifestyle?
+- At what age is my pet considered "senior" and what does that mean for their lifestyle?
 Are there particular health concerns we should be monitoring for my pet as they get older?

 - My cat has been going outside of the litter box.
 What's causing this?

-Just like people, pets benefit from a healthy, happy lifestyle that allows them to do the things they love, even if all they love to do is lie in a sunbeam.
-Simply paying attention to changes in behavior and asking your vet a quick question can make a difference in your cat's health.
+Just like people, pets benefit from a healthy, happy lifestyle that allows them to do the things they love (even if all they really love to do is bask in warm sunlight).
+Simply paying attention to small changes in behavior and asking your vet questions about them can make a difference in keeping your dog or cat in good health.